ngardiner/openwrt_config/README.md

 There are no specific requirements in terms of the data located in any one file.
 Subnets can be split between different CSV files, and

+The following columns are used in the CSV file:

+- IP Address:
+- Device Name: Identifier for the device.
+This value is not used for DNS entries and so can be quite descriptive and does not need to be a legal DNS name.
+- Device Location: x
+- MAC Address: x
+- IPv6 Address: (Undergoing testing, not currently working)
+- WPA2 User: x
+- WPA2 Pass: x
+- VLAN ID: x
+- FQDN: x
+- Firmware Version: This is a free-text field for tracking the current version of firmware running on the device.
+Particularly useful for IoT devices, but

 ### Profiles

 Profiles are used to direct the system on how to